Initial Certification Requirement Overview

-Attorneys seeking Initial Certification for court-appointments must complete the VIDC Initial Certification Training.
+This is a required training for court-appointed counsel certification.
 Qualified and experienced attorneys may be considered for a waiver of the mandatory training component only if certain conditions are true.
-Please review the Initial Certification Application for further waiver details. (*This training is NOT allowed for VIDC Re-certification purposes)
+Please review the Initial Certification Application for further waiver details.

 - Format: Live, In-Person